rust-hosted-langs/book/booksrc/chapter-blocks.md

 ```

 To obtain a `Block`, we'll create a `Block::new()` function which, along with
-`Block::drop()`, is implemented in terms of platform-specific allocation
+`Block::drop()`, is implemented internally by wrapping the stabilized Rust alloc
 routines:

 ```rust